-None of the houses had drive ways because nobody had cars, in fact there were only two cars owned in the whole of the street, one of them was an old Austin Seven
+The fascinating thing about that time was none of the houses had driveways, simply because nobody had cars.
+I remember there were only two cars owned in the whole of the street, one of them was an old Austin Seven.

 Market Square showing the old gas lights

-Percy used to have the grocers, his mother had a shop…, he lived on Maple Avenue.
+I’m sure those who lived in Hillfields for a long time knew the local shop keeper, Percy who used to run the grocer store, his mother had a shop and he also lived on Maple Avenue.

-Clement Arthur Milton (10th March 1928 – 25th April 2007) went to Hillfields Park School (now known as Minerva Primary Academy).
-He was an English cricketer and footballer.
-He played county cricket for Gloucestershire from 1948 to 1974, playing six Test matches for England in 1958 and 1959.
+A true all-round sportsman was Clement Arthur Milton: (10th March 1928 – 25th April 2007.)
+Arthur attended Hillfields Park School, which more recently become an academy and now known as Minerva Primary Academy.
+He (Arthur) was an English cricketer and footballer.
+He played county cricket for Gloucestershire from 1948 to 1974 and celebrated playing six Test matches for England in 1958 and 1959.
 He also played domestic football for Arsenal between 1951 and 1955, and then for a brief period for Bristol City.
 He played one match for England in 1951.

 Arthur Milton at Hlilfields Park School about 1940.

 Like most kids in the Hillfields area I attended; Hillfields Park Infants and went onto the Juniors before going onto secondary school at Speedwell.
 At the time, the head teacher was Miss Wilks and Ms Mogford.